-Drilling & Extraction
+Drilling & extraction

 Before drilling a well, our geologists and engineers complete a full analysis of the geology using proprietary and public data.